dfederspiel/rapid-dev/README.md

 `npm run start` - startup script for hosting the site on a node server

-`npm run unit` - generates bundled assets that are to be used in production. (individual js/css/maps)  Configuration is found in webpack/prod.config.js, and production assets can be found in the /build/ folder.

 `npm run test` - starts up the jest testing environment and watch to continually run tests as you code.